ADACCC Air Defense Artillery Captains Career Course

 Professionalism.

-Once you have orders to attend CCC, do not hesitate to reach out to the course manager listed below if you have any questions.
-You can expect to receive a course welcome letter approximately 45 days before your class start date.
-While you’re here, please take a moment to review the “In-Processing Instructions” and “GRE Self-Study Resources” tabs!
+Once you have orders to attend ADCCC, do not hesitate to reach out to me if you have any questions.
+You can expect to receive a course Welcome Letter approximately 60 days before your class start date.

 Feel free to “Like” us on Facebook at https://www.facebook.com/ADACPTsCareerCourse/.
+Shoot us a message if you encounter any issues while on leave!

-DOCTRINA VIM PROMOVET!
+DOCTRINA SED VIM PROMOVET INSITAM!

 FIRST TO FIRE!